 Session Manager can be configured with Adaptations that can modify SIP messages before or after routing decisions have been made or perform digit manipulation.
 The Adaptation DigitConversionAdapter supports digit conversion of telephone numbers in specific headers of SIP messages.

-For the compliance test, two Adaptations were used.
-The first Adaptation was applied to the Communication Manager SIP Entity and performs the mapping of inbound DID numbers from TELUS to local Communication Manager extensions.
-The second Adaptation was applied to the Avaya SBCE SIP Entity and it removes SIP headers that are not used by the service provider.
+For the compliance test, an Adaptation was used.
+The adaptation was applied to the Avaya SBCE SIP Entity and it removes SIP headers that are not used by the service provider.